 The Shop Life Tour at the Tenement Museum in NYC

-I also really enjoyed the role playing activity that we did.
+I also enjoyed the role-playing activity that we did.
 We were each given cards with information about a real person that would have frequented the saloon.
 We had time to go around and meet the other people and learn about them too.
-I was really impressed by how much information they knew about these people that lived over 100 years ago.
+I was impressed by how much information they knew about these people that lived over 100 years ago.

 As the tour progressed, we learned more about the Schneiders’ lives as we walked from the bar into the semi-private room that they would rent out for private meetings.
 Decorations on the wall and artifacts in the room show that Mr Schneider belonged to a charitable group called the Oddfellows that looked after poor people in the neighborhood.

 The German Beer Saloon was not the only business that occupied the space over the years.
 After it closed in 1886, a kosher butcher opened, then an auction house, and it later became an underwear shop.
-The last part of the tour we learned more about those businesses in a high tech interactive exhibit.
+In the last part of the tour, we learned more about those businesses in a high tech interactive exhibit.

 Immigration in America